GrossG/Bellabeat_Case_Study/README.md

 ## Share

 The bar chart below was created using Tableau.
-This tells us users logged onto the app the most during the week, with a noticable decrease from Friday to Monday.
+This tells us when users logged onto the app the most during the week, with a noticalbly more logging on from Tuesday to Thursday.

 ![image](https://user-images.githubusercontent.com/70644015/219111957-abe84eed-63be-41e9-8d07-8d5e4e093338.png)